level-1-dao/level-1-dao/Mission.md

 We are still working on the optimal format of the NFT.
 Currently we're thinking MP4, SVG or PNG is suitable.
 We will work with you to set the NFT up.

 ---
-As a guide you will change people's lives.
-Although learning journeys are long with highs and lows, it's the first steps that we recognize as the steps that changed everything.
-They are often the hardest to take but the most meaningful.
-We remember those that were by our side when taking the leap.
-We appreciate the value you're providing and are here to support you in any way we can.
+Learning journeys are ongoing with highs and lows.
+It's the first steps on that journey that are often the scariest to take but the most meaningful.
+We remember those that provided us safety when taking the leap.
+We appreciate the incredible value you're providing as a guide and are here to support you in any way we can.
+As a Level1 guide, you will change people's lives.